Primary Navigation Mobile

 How is the quality and layout?

-Peugeot has really lifted its car interiors in recent years and the e-3008 is possibly its best yet.
-It’s the first model from the French firm to get its new Panoramic i-Cockpit display, which we’ll explore more on in later sections, and helps to modernise the interior.
+Peugeot has really lifted its car interiors in recent years and the e-3008 has one of the best yet.
+It was the first model from the French firm to get the new Panoramic i-Cockpit display, which brings a seriously modern flavour to the interior.

-The two screens are curved around the driver, and it’s a similar look and feel to what we’ve seen from various manufacturers, including BMW and its Curved Display system.
-The material quality is also generally excellent, with a new recycled wool-like material used across the dashboard and door cards.
-It’s similar to what we’ve seen on the new Mini Countryman and is a great alternative to usual soft-touch plastics or leather.
+Made up from two screens combined together, these are curved around the driver, creating a similar impression to that found in other premium interiors, such as many recent BMWs.
+Peugeot’s material quality is also generally excellent, with a new recycled wool-like material used across the dashboard and door cards.
+This is similar to the approach taken by the latest Mini Countryman and is a great alternative to usual soft-touch plastics or leather.

 Peugeot e-3008 dashboard is very Star Trek, but we're not convinced by its functionality.

-A 21-inch curved screen is a real highlight of the interior
+A 21.0-inch curved screen is a real highlight of the interior.

 Infotainment and tech

-As we’ve mentioned, the e-3008 is the first Peugeot to get the latest iteration of its i-Cockpit.
-Previously, the main infotainment screen and digital dial display were separated, but now they’re merged together in a brilliant 21-inch HD display that curves around the driver’s field of view.
+As we’ve mentioned, the e-3008 was the first Peugeot to get the latest iteration of the firm’s i-Cockpit interior design.
+Previously, the main infotainment screen and digital dial display were separated, but now they’re merged together in a brilliant 21.0-inch HD display that curves around the driver’s field of view.

-It carries over aspects from Peugeot’s new 308 and 408, however, including customisable i-Toggles, essentially digital shortcut keys that can be configured to suit your most-used features, such as calling a certain person or playing your favourite radio station.
+It carries over aspects from the latest Peugeot 308 and Peugeot 408, however, including customisable i-Toggles.
+These are essentially digital shortcut keys that can be configured to suit your most-used features, such as calling a certain person or playing your favourite radio station.

 Finally, there’s a new design for Peugeot’s small steering wheel with gloss black buttons for the infotainment and dashboard.
 Sadly, these aren’t the most ergonomically-designed and can feel a bit cheap to press.